MockyAbstract/Mocky/README.md

 ## How to host my own Mocky instance

 Work in progress.
-Please come back in a few days !
+Please come back in a few days!

 ## Architecture